PennyHow/PyTrx/README.md

 <b>*PhD thesis, for which PyTrx was developed primarily*</b><br>
 How (2018) Dynamical change at tidewater glaciers examined using time-lapse photogrammetry.
 PhD thesis, University of Edinburgh, UK.<br><br>

 Example image sets distributed with PyTrx were collected as part of <a href="https://www.researchinsvalbard.no/project/7037">CRIOS</a> (Calving Rates and Impact On Sea level), and are used here with permission.
-Other data are included with each of these example image sets, including camera location and pose (yaw, pitch, roll), a Digital Elevation Model (DEM), calibration models, and ground control points (GCPs).
-The DEM has been modified and manipulated from its original form, which is freely available from the <a href="https://geodata.npolar.no/">Norwegian Geodetic Survey</a>.
+Other data are included with each of these example image sets, including camera location and pose (yaw, pitch, roll), Digital Elevation Models (DEMs), calibration models, and ground control points (GCPs). <br>

+The DEM of the Kongsfjorden area is freely available from the <a href="https://geodata.npolar.no/">Norwegian Geodetic Survey</a>, and distributed here in a modified and manipulated form with permission.
+The DEM of the Tempelfjorden area is freely available from the <a href="">ArcticDEM</a>, and distributed here in a modified and manipulated form.
+The DEM was created from DigitalGlobe, Inc., imagery and funded under National Science Foundation awards 1043681, 1559691, and 1542736.
+Refer to the readme document in the Examples folder of this repository for more information on the DEMs provided and distributed with PyTrx.
 <hr>
 <h3>Scripts</h3>